maxatome/go-testdeep-site/docs_src/content/example/anchoring.md

 weight = 60
 +++

-Last, operators can directly be anchored in litterals, still using the [`td.T` type]({{< ref "functions/td-t" >}}), avoiding the use of the [`Struct`]({{< ref "Struct" >}}) operator:
+Operators can also directly be anchored in litterals, still using the [`td.T` type]({{< ref "functions/td-t" >}}), avoiding the use of the [`Struct`]({{< ref "Struct" >}}) operator: